Ever wonder how a U.S. citizen is mistaken as an immigrant and deported?

 Over the years, the rules for acquisition of citizenship have been modified several times.
 Thus, in order for an unmarried U.S. citizen father to transmit citizenship to his child born abroad, he must meet the requirements in effect at the time of the child’s birth.

-As such, in 1964 when Saldana was born, the existing regulations specified that he had to show that: (1) he was legitimated before the age of 21 under the laws of the Mexican state where he resided and (2) before his birth, his father had resided in the U.S. for ten years, at least five of which were after the age of 14.
+(1) he was legitimated before the age of 21 under the laws of the Mexican state where he resided and (2) before his birth, his father had resided in the U.S. for ten years, at least five of which were after the age of 14.

 BROWNSVILLE, Texas – For more than two decades, Sigifredo Saldana Iracheta insisted he was a U.S. citizen, repeatedly explaining to immigration officials that he was born to an American father and a Mexican mother in a city just south of the Texas border.